1 September, 2021

 Posted: 14 May, 2021

-With a great pleasure, we are inviting you to our next HERA webinar on 25th May at 14.00-15.30 CET (13.00-14.30 UK/Irish time) hosted by researchers and early career researchers from HERA JRP Public Spaces projects.
+With a great pleasure, we organised HERA webinar on 25th May hosted by researchers and early career researchers from HERA JRP Public Spaces projects: FESTSPACE, Healthcare as a Public Space, Food2Gather, Public Space in European Social Housing and Intoxicating Spaces.

 Covid-19 restrictions in most European countries have deeply affected our lives, and the use of public space, forcing us to rephrase and readjust social activities and especially field research as traditionally intended.
 This webinar will present the methodological challenges, creative responses and readjustments that the different HERA projects have faced in order to be able to carry out alternative ways of conducting fieldwork.
 We will explore and share questions and answers emerging from empirical research addressing the following themes: How is data created during a pandemic?
 How can digital environments be considered as a tool?
 How do we build trust with our partners and the subjects of our enquiry?
 How have researchers faced pandemic restrictions in terms of problems and opportunities?